LeonardoLoureiro/Mini_Projects/README.md

  * Simple algorithm to check if a number is prime
  * FizzBuzz
  * A simple bash script to move multiple files into 1 single folder.
- * Script to convert Hex values from strings to numbers and vice versa.
+ * Script to convert RGB values from strings to numbers and vice versa. (in C and Python)
  * Simple calculator using the python Tkinter library.
  * Simple Password generator.
  * Program that counts all the vowels in a text file.